-But as I’ve said, the website builder is good.
-They recently redesigned it be a block-based website builder— so you drag and drop pre-designed blocks into your website.
+The redesigned website builder is block-based— so you drag and drop pre-designed blocks into your website.
+Blocks then stack up on one another.

 The blocks are cookie cutter and you are limited in what you can customize.
 For example, you can’t add elements within a block (you can only remove elements).
 But fortunately, there are some really handy blocks included.
 For example, there’s a Menu block that makes it easy to create stylish restaurant menus and an Events block that’s perfect for listing events.